Cretto di Burri

-The Cretto di Burri (crack of Burri) or Cretto di Gibellina (crack of Gibellina), also known as "Il Grande Cretto (The Great Crack)", is a landscape artwork undertaken by Alberto Burri in 1984 and left unfinished in 1989 (due to lack of funds), based on the old city of Gibellina.
-The original city of Gibellina was completely destroyed in the 1968 Belice earthquake.
-Gibellina has since been rebuilt, about 20 km from the city's original location.
-In 2015, to mark what would have been Burri's one hundredth birthday, the work was finally completed.
+The Cretto di Burri (crack of Burri) or Cretto di Gibellina (crack of Gibellina), also known as "Il Grande Cretto (The Great Crack)", is a landscape artwork undertaken by Alberto Burri in 1984, built on the ruins of the town of Gibellina.
+Due to lack of funds, the work was left unfinished from 1989 to 2015, when it was completed.